Twig Cases are made of paper?

 How are your two-toned cases made?

 The last sheet of paper on our exclusive Richlite two-toned cases is silkscreened with one of our selected Pantone colors and compressed and baked into the Richlite at the factory.
-It is resistant to everyday wear, moisture and frequent pencil doodling.
+It is resistant to everyday wear, moisture and pencil doodling.

 How big is your case?
 How about the headphone jack and 30 pin cutout?